2014 Singapore Grand Prix: Background

 The 2014 Singapore Grand Prix was the 14th of the 19 rounds in the 2014 Formula One World Championship, and the seventh Formula One Singapore race.
 It was held on 21 September at the 23-turn 5.065 km Marina Bay Street Circuit in Marina Bay.
 The official name was the 2014 Formula 1 Singapore Airlines Singapore Grand Prix, and was scheduled to last 61 laps.
 Tyre supplier Pirelli brought the red-banded super-soft "options" and yellow-marked soft "primes" dry tyre compounds to the race.
 There were 11 teams (each representing a different constructor) fielding two race drivers for the Grand Prix.

 The drag reduction system (DRS) had two activation zones for the race; one was from turns five and seven, and the second was on the start/finish straight from the final to first corners.
 Parts of the track parts of the circuit were resurfaced with a mandatory track jet sweeper used to ensure the grip on the new asphalt equalled that from the old surface following the 2013 race.
 The outside turn seven barrier on the run-off area was realigned to allow traffic to drive behind it and the pit lane's fast section was resurfaced.

-Before the race Mercedes driver Nico Rosberg led the Drivers' Championship with 238 points, 22 ahead of teammate Lewis Hamilton in second.
-Daniel Ricciardo was a further 50 points behind in third place.
-Valtteri Bottas was fourth on 122 points, one ahead of Fernando Alonso in fifth.
-Mercedes led the Constructors' Championship with 454 points, and Red Bull were second on 272 points.
-Williams in third had 172 points, Ferrari in fourth had 162 and McLaren were fifth with 110 points.
+Before the race Mercedes driver Nico Rosberg led the Drivers' Championship with 238 championship points, 22 ahead of teammate Lewis Hamilton in second.
+Daniel Ricciardo was a further 50 championship points behind in third place.
+Valtteri Bottas was fourth with 122 championship points, one ahead of Fernando Alonso in fifth.
+Mercedes led the Constructors' Championship with 454 championship points, and Red Bull were second on 272 championship points.
+Williams in third had 172 championship points, Ferrari in fourth had 162 and McLaren were fifth with 110 championship points.